jgaudin826/TP-final-C-/README.md

 - List all vehicles in the park.
 - Rent vehicles to customers.
 - Return rented vehicles to the park.
+- Remove a car from the park.
+- Filter cars by brand/model.
+- Search for the cars by license plate.
+- Show all available cars.

 ## Features 🌟
 - **Add a Vehicle**: Register a new vehicle with ID, brand, model, and year.